osvaldopina/linkbuilder/docs.md

 annotation to an enum that will be created by you and a posteriori?

 The framework response was to create what we call "composite annotations".
-The basic idea is that you create your own annotations, with the same parameters of the annotation of the framework, and use these annotations.
+The basic idea is that you create your own annotations, with the same parameters of the framework annotation and use them.

 An example will make this approach clearer:

-* Create a annotation to map the link destinations
+* Create a enum to map the link destinations

 ```java
 public enum Destination {